 After a decade in hiatus, Crowded House reformed after the passing of drummer Paul Hester.
 Mark Hart and Nick Seymour return, alongside new drummer Matt Sherrod.
 Time on Earth is a remembrance to Hester, and the mood is set by moody piano ballads ‘Pour Le Monde’ and ‘People Are Like Suns’.
 There’s some classy Finn songcraft, but Time on Earth drags with too many slow songs.

 The second album from Crowded House’s reunion improves upon the first.
-With a plethora of guests it’s akin to a Neil Finn solo album.
-Intriguer is more arty than anything else in Crowded House’s catalogue; Mark Hart’s keyboards and guitar, as well as the violin of guest Lisa Germano, provide these songs with sophisticated arrangements.
+With a plethora of guests, Intriguer is akin to a Neil Finn solo album.
+Intriguer is artier than anything else in Crowded House’s catalogue; Mark Hart’s keyboards and guitar, as well as the violin of guest Lisa Germano, furnish these songs with sophisticated arrangements.
 There’s nothing on Intriguer that sounds as effortless as the best songs from Crowded House’s initial era, but the big choruses on songs like ‘Saturday Sun’ and ‘Twice If You’re Lucky’ are memorable.

-Crowded House’s debut was successful in the US, selling a million copies on the back of the transcendent ‘Don’t Dream It’s Over’.
+Crowded House’s debut was successful in the US, selling a million copies on the back of the transcendent #2 single ‘Don’t Dream It’s Over’.
 A pop/rock ballad built around Finn’s Maori strum, and featuring an organ solo from producer Mitchell Froom, it established the band’s career.
-The band’s debut sometimes suffers from slight material and a mid-1980s sheen, but it’s worth hearing tracks like ‘Hole in the River’ and the soaring chorus of ‘World Where You Live’.
+Elsewhere the debut sometimes suffers from slight material and a mid-1980s sheen.
+It’s worth hearing tracks like ‘Hole in the River’ and the soaring chorus of ‘World Where You Live’.

 Tim Finn was invited to join Crowded House for their third album, as he co-wrote many of the songs with Neil.
 Woodface boasts some of Crowded House’s best-loved songs – ‘Weather With You’, ‘It’s Only Natural’ and ‘Fall at Your Feet’- and it established the band as stars in the UK.
 It’s also a victim of CD era bloat – farm oddball songs like ‘Chocolate Cake’ and ‘All I Ask’ off to b-sides and cut another couple of tracks, and it would be a contender for the band’s best.
 Even with the bloat, it ends strongly with the overlooked gem ‘She Goes On’ and ‘How Will You Go?’.
 As Neil Finn later said; “I’m very fond of Woodface … but it’s about two songs too long.”